Storytelling game: Storytelling card games

 In storytelling card games, players use cards containing narrative prompts or plot details to tell a collaborative story.
 Examples include Once Upon a Time and For the Queen.

 Tabletop role-playing games

 Storytelling TTRPGs take various forms.
 Some require one participant (a gamemaster or narrator) to describe the setting and take supporting character roles, while others distribute this function among multiple players.
 White Wolf Game Studio's Storyteller System, which is used in World of Darkness role-playing games such as Vampire: The Masquerade, is a well-known TTRPG described as a "storytelling game."
 These use a narrator.
-Other storytelling TTRPGs distribute narrative authority equally among all players.
-Examples include The Quiet Year, Fall of Magic, and Companions' Tale.
+Other storytelling TTRPGs distribute narrative authority equally among all players such as The Quiet Year, Fall of Magic, and Companions' Tale.
+A keepsake game is a type of TTRPG where the player(s) create a physical keepsake, such as a journal, in response to prompts or other game mechanics over the course of playing the game.

 In contrast to improvisational theatre and live action role-playing games, TTRPG players describe the actions of their characters rather than acting them out, except during dialogue or, in some games, monologue.